microsoft/ebpf-for-windows/docs/Governance.md

 ### P2:
 This label is used for the next level of priority.
 Issues marked as `P2` can be set to milestones `N`, `N+1` (preferred) or `N+2`.
 ### P3:
 This label is used for low priority issues.
-Issues marked with `P3` label can be set to the milestones `N+1`, `N+2`, or `Backlog`.
+Issues marked with `P3` label can be set to any milestone including `Backlog`.
-`P3` issues must never be set to the current milestone (`N`).

-In the last triage meeting of the monthly milestone, triage drivers or administrators must move all issues that do not have an active pull request to the next milestones.
+In the last triage meeting of the monthly milestone, triage drivers or administrators must move all issues that do not have an active pull request to the next milestone.
 Ideally, all `P1` issues should be addressed in their designated milestones.
 However, if that does not happen for any reason, `P1` issue can be moved to `N+1` milestone.
 Similarly, overdue `P2` issues can be moved to milestones `N+1` or `N+2`.
 Overdue `P3` issues can be moved to the `N+2` or `Backlog` milestones.